jundalisay/sp/content/en/research/descartes/geometry/book-3e.md

 ---
 title: "Geometry Simplified"
-# linkTitle: Man
-# date: 2022-01-29
 weight: 5
 description: "Renatus Cartesius 31 March 1596 – 11 February 1650 was a French philosopher, mathematician, and scientist who invented analytic geometry"
 c: "steelblue"
-draft: true
 ---

 ## The method of expressing the value of all the roots of cubic equations: and subsequently of all those that rise only to the biquadratic.

-For the rest, it is to be noted that this way of expressing the value of the roots by the ratio they have to the sides of certain cubes of which only the volume is known, is in no way more intelligible or simpler than expressing them by the ratio they have to the chords of certain arcs, or portions of circles, whose triple is given.
+For the rest, this way of expressing the value of the roots by the ratio they have to the sides of certain cubes of which only the volume is known, is as simple as expressing them by the ratio they have to the chords of certain arcs, or portions of circles, whose triple is given.

 So that all those cubic equations that cannot be expressed by Cardano's rules can be expressed as much or more clearly by the method proposed here.